 The benefits of sourcing with foreign companies can obviously be significant.
 But there are also substantial potential risks, including:

-•"Quality fade," when a supplier begins shipping satisfactory products but cuts corners on later orders.
+"Quality fade," which happens when a supplier begins shipping satisfactory products but cuts corners on subsequent orders.

 Product liability insurance can help cover some of the losses due to a recall, but policies typically have deductibles and limits on reimbursable costs.
 In addition, if a defect is deemed to be the result of a "deliberate act," including knowledge of substandard overseas manufacturing, the insurer may refuse to pay.

 Don't wait for a crisis to show the flaws in your company's supply chain.
-Whether you source offshore or domestically, it's unlikely that problems can be completely avoided, but there are proactive steps that can help mitigate the risks.
+Whether you source offshore or domestically, there are proactive steps that can help mitigate the risks.
 Here are six questions to ask about your outsourced supply chain:

 1. Does your company conduct in-depth due diligence of the operations of offshore suppliers, as well as their back-up systems?

 Not every supplier in the world interprets quality standards the same way or follows International Organization for Standardization (ISO) guidelines and other globally recognized certifications.
 Conduct background checks, review trade references and examine the source's business history.
-Do subcontractors have the same quality controls?
+Subcontractors should have the same quality controls as your company.